jeremiahtenbrink/LazyLess/README.md

 ## Usage

-To use Less-imate in your project.
-Simply add a import for less-animate.less into your less files and when the less compiler compiles the css it will only load the required keyframs and mixins that you are using.
-All the other will not be included keeping your css files slim while still providing lots of functionality.
+To use Lazy Animations in your project.
+Simply add a import for less-animate.less into your less files and when the less compiler runs the compiler will only load the required keyframs and mixins that you are using.
+All the others will not be included keeping your css files slim while still providing lots of functionality.

 ```css
 @import 'less-animate.less';